mollsprow/portfolio/_tabs/projects/born_in_asl.md

 <h3>1.
 Understand the research space</h3>

 <strong>Deaf and Hard of Hearing population</strong>
-Courses from National Deaf Center
+-Courses from National Deaf Center
-Information provided by project lead on Deaf populations and communication Academic research on population
+-Information provided by project lead on Deaf populations and communication -Academic research on population
-YouTube videos of ASL
+-YouTube videos of ASL

 <strong>Current student-centered design principles</strong>
-ETS documents and research
+-ETS documents and research
-Academic research on assessments and student centered design
+-Academic research on assessments and student centered design

 <strong>ASL media</strong>
-Games (Deafverse)
+-Games (Deafverse)
-Assessments
+-Assessments
-Visual language (Iconography of ASL)
+-Visual language (Iconography of ASL)

 Using materials provided by the product owner, additional accessibility standards, and a literary research pool, I compiled a loose set of preliminary design principles through card sorting.
 These activities provided me with a better understanding of the research space, and left me feeling much more prepared for meeting the participants in the next phase in our research, a two day conference with educators and members of the Deaf and Hard of Hearing Community.